lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

    + **AGG**: Ideally, we would like to reduce the median engagement time for MM and PSY, as patients are receiving treatment time that is longer than recommended for PSY and the return visit interval time is long (17 weeks).
 However, given the short term expected staffing change, we need to run an experiment that accounts for the loss of two providers.

-   + **SP**: We should try implementing measurement-based care, and see what the positive unexpected impacts will be.
+   + **SP**: Given the high wait times to step to other settings, we should try implementing measurement-based care in our team, to see what both the positive and unexpected impacts will be.

 15. Save and Reset when you’re ready.